uvadmt/uvadmt.github.io/src/content/syllabus.md

 - Write a proof for x.
 -->

-### Collaboration
-Colloboration with other students on problem sets is encouraged.
-TODO EXPAND
 ## Assignments and Exams

-## Additional help
-If you are struggling with the course we highly encourage you to utilize instructor and TA office hours.
-For additional help, the engineering school also provides tutors (https://engineering.virginia.edu/undergraduate-study/student-support/tutoring).
-If you are struggling with personal issues we encourage you to talk to your academic dean or SDAC if appropriate (https://www.studenthealth.virginia.edu/student-disability-access-center).

 **Problem Sets.** Most learning in this course is done by working to solve problems on your own and in collaboration with others.
 We will